Vineland Nursing Home Abuse Lawyer

 Placing yourself or a loved one in a nursing home requires a great deal of trust.
 Perhaps you have heard stories about nursing home abuse, but you probably never thought it would happen to you or a loved one.

-Infractions in nursing care facilities can range from criminally offensive conduct to passive neglect.
+Infractions in assisted living facilities can range from criminally offensive conduct to passive neglect.
 If you or someone you love has suffered as a result of abusive or neglectful nursing home staff, you might be able to pursue damages from the facility with the help of a steadfast personal injury attorney.
-A compassionate Vineland nursing home abuse lawyer could listen to your story and help you get started on your legal claim.
+A compassionate Vineland nursing home abuse lawyer could listen to your story and help you get started on a legal claim.

 The federal Older Americans Act of 1965 asserts that seniors should be protected against abuse, neglect, and exploitation from caregivers.
 Additionally, New Jersey state law safeguards against the wrongful treatment of the elderly in Vineland.